1zu0/Spotify-Card-Phishing-Page/README.md

-# Spotify-Card-Phishing-Page by 1zu0
+# Spotify-Credit-Card-Phishing-Page by 1zu0
-The Responsive Phishing Page for Spotify Cards 2023
+The Responsive Phishing Page for Spotify Credit Cards 2023

 1. Change the ending of the file "hwto" to .txt and read...